Raymond Piper: Artistic career

-Piper began a long association with the Ulster Academy of Arts in 1942 when he showed three works 'Dad, Sunrise Knockah 1941, and April Day, and exhibited a work each in 1944 and 1946, before an offering of two child portraits and a glass case called White Godess in 1948.
+Piper began a long association with the Ulster Academy of Arts in 1942 when he showed three works 'Dad, Sunrise Knockah 1941, and April Day, and exhibited a work each in 1944 and 1946, before an offering of two child portraits and a glass case called The White Goddess in 1948.
 Piper showed a portrait of Belfast coroner Dr HP Lowe along with a watercolour landscape at the 1950 annual exhibition after the Ulster Academy of Arts had been granted their Royal Charter.
 Piper contributed work to the short-lived Ulster literary magazine Rann, founded by Roy McFadden and Barbara Edwards (née Hunter) in 1948.

 Piper began his career in illustrating old Irish buildings and sites of archaeological interest.
 Many of these drawings were used to illustrate books by fellow member of the Belfast Naturalists' Field Club, Richard Hayward, such as Ulster and the City of Belfast (1950), Connacht and the City of Galway (1952) and Munster and the City of Cork (1964).
 The latter publication contained 126 sketches by Piper, drawn on location in Munster in the spring of 1960 when Piper and his botanical friend explored the region together.
 The Belfast Telegraph's book reviewer writes,"Perhaps the highest praise one can pay these collaborators is that their work is comparable to and in some ways excels Stephen Gywm and Hugh Thomson...Mr Piper contributes some exquisite sketches of the flora of the region which contains a remarkable number of plants and rocks."Piper also held an exhibition with Richard Hayward at the Glenmachan Tower Hotel in Belfast earlier that year.
 Speaking of his choice of illustrator for Ulster and the City of Belfast, author Richard Hayward said,"My choice of this young Belfast artist has turned out to be fortunate even beyond my high expectations and I would like to place on record my warm regard for the cheerful manner in which this young man has ever sought to accomplish the tasks which I set him as well as the deep satisfaction which the brilliance and integrity of his work has brought me."The foreword to the book was written by Maurice Walsh, author of the Quiet Man.The Council for the Encouragement of Music and the Arts awarded Piper a travel scholarship of £50 in 1950 when he had a choice of two destinations, Paris or Vienna.